Philosophical pessimism: Responses to the evils of existence

 Philosophers who adopt a pessimistic outlook have proposed different ways of responding to what they regard as the suffering and misery of life.

-The Noble Eightfold Path
+Noble Eightfold Path

 Buddhism sets out a response to what it sees as the ills of existence through the doctrine of the Four Noble Truths and the Noble Eightfold Path.
 The Four Noble Truths analyse suffering (dukkha), its origin in craving and attachment, the possibility of its cessation (nirvana), and the way leading to this cessation.
 The Noble Eightfold Path is presented as a procedure of ethical and mental training, usually described in terms of right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness and right concentration.
 According to Buddhist thinkers, following this path can cultivate wisdom and compassion, reduce suffering, and lead towards a state of inner peace.

 Schopenhauer's renunciation of the will to life

 Arthur Schopenhauer regarded his philosophy not only as a condemnation of existence, but also as a doctrine of salvation that allows one to counteract the suffering that comes from the will to life and attain tranquillity.
 According to Schopenhauer, suffering comes from willing (striving, desiring).
 One's willing is proportional to one's focus on oneself, one's needs, fears, individuality, etc. So, Schopenhauer reasons, to interrupt suffering, one has to interrupt willing.
 And to diminish willing, one has to diminish the focus on oneself.
 This can be accomplished in a couple of ways.